MLBZ521/install_macOS/README.md

 The overall scope of this project is to:
   * Allow Full JSS Admins to provide a way for Site Admins to easily make in-place upgrades of macOS available without having to do more than create a policy.

-Essentially, this is a script that can be used to initiate an upgrade of macOS via Self Service.
+Essentially, this is a script that can be used to initiate an upgrade of macOS via Self Service (or force an upgrade on clients).
 The script is added to a policy and will call pre-configured policies that complete the upgrade task.

 I'm using the `startosinstall` binary which supports the following:
   * Upgrading to macOS 10.13, 10.12, and 10.11